Divisions: Varsity, Junior Varsity, and Middle School

 Competition Type: Individual, Research and Group Seminar

-In advance of the Task Force, students who plan on participating will write a 1200-1600 page paper detailing the efforts being made to document, conserve, and revitalize a particular endangered language (a different one of which will be assigned to each student).
+For the 2022 International History Olympiad, we are introducing a new event which showcases how history impacts important issues of the present: the Task Force.
+In advance of the Task Force, students who plan on participating will write a 2-4 page paper on a specific Focus of the topic of discussion.
+They will be assigned their Focus discussion by July 15, once all students have completed their event selection forms.
 Students will also listen to online speakers, read articles, and familiarize themselves with the topic in advance of the Olympiad.

-At the actual Olympiad, students will then come together in their age division groups, present their findings, listen to additional presentations, analyze further materials, and then draft a slate of recommendations on the topic.
+At the actual Olympiad, students will then come together in their age division groups, present their Focus findings, listen to additional Focus presentations, analyze further materials, and then draft a slate of recommendations on the topic.

 Students will be evaluated not only through their own presentations, but on how well they collaborate in the group (hint: talk less, listen more!) and the merits of their contributions to the final report.